 Visitor Restrictions, Limited Entry Points and On-Site Screening Process

-- Pediatric patients may have two WELL parents or guardians during their hospital stay.
+- Pediatric patients may have one WELL parent or guardian during their hospital stay.

 - Patients with altered mental status, cognitive impairment, developmental delays or disruptive behavior, where a family member is key to their care, may have one WELL visitor.

 - Additional exception requests will be determined on a case-by-case basis by the administrator on-call.